 Tip #2: Using the tools mentioned above, analyze the keywords your competitors are using and see which ones make sense for you to go after or avoid.

-Based on the local keyword research strategy, the next item on the list of a local SEO strategy is to create localized content that can capture the target and supporting terms you want to rank for.
+Based on the local keyword research strategy, the next item on the list of a local SEO strategy is to create localized content that can capture the target and supporting terms the business is trying to rank for.
 This can be different types of content like:

-• Dedicated location page containing important contact information and directions to your business
+• Dedicated location page containing important contact information and directions to the physical business location

 • Blog articles